isbm/berrymill/README.md

-# eb-mill
+# Berrymill

-EB Mill is an image builder wrapper around Kiwi.
+Berry Mill is an appliance generator of root filesystems for embedded devices.